justinyaodu/CHS-FTC-CAD/docs/GITHUB.md

 # Setting up GitHub with CAD

+The end result of this process will be a CAD repository for your team, something like [this](https://github.com/justinyaodu/FTC-7610-2018-CAD).

 **1. Create a new folder on your computer which will contain all your CAD files.
 We'll use "MyTinoFtcCad" as an example.**

 ```